The (Double) Rainbow

 in 1704.

-As you know, the Bible mentions the rainbow in a number of contexts:
+The Bible mentions the rainbow in a number of contexts:

 - Genesis 9 - After Noah's Flood